shubhamhackz/noobdroid/README.md

 STEP 3 -

-Structure of taking contributions -
+Structure for taking contributions -

 Point #1:
 We will use version control (GitHub) as our workflow model.
 Any changes to be made should be made on a separate branch.
 Branch should be named (e.g.)'Feature: ViewGroup Tutorial (by Member #05)'

+Point #2:
+If you only have a few minutes per day to contribute, we suggest working in the content group.
+Since all of us are taking the courses at Udacity, making tutorials for a single concept would not be too difficult.